bathtimethiago/Spotify11/README.md

 / INSTALLATION /

 1. Download the files
-2. Cut and paste on themes folder
+2. Cut and paste into the .spicetify folder
 3. Open Terminal and exec spicetify apply